danhaywood/camel-isis-pubsubjdo/README.md

 There are five modules that make up this project.
 Four constitute production code, one is intended for testing):

 * bus

-  This defines some very simple classes that represent the canonical format of the published events.
-These classes - `ActionInvocationPayloadRepr` and `ObjectChangedPayloadRepr` - are subclasses of the `DomainObjectRepresentation` provided by the Restful Objects viewers' applib; basically wrappers around the
+  This defines some very simple classes that convert the published event `PublishedEventSerializedFormRepr` and its headers) into a canonical format for other consumers.
+It defines two such classes - `ActionInvocationPayloadRepr` and `ObjectChangedPayloadRepr`, - are subclasses of the `DomainObjectRepresentation` provided by the Restful Objects viewers' applib; basically just wrappers around the
   JSON format.
 Subscribers can easily reach into these JSON structures to inspect the data that they require.

+  `ActionInvocationPayloadRepr` corresponds to events whose event type is `ACTION_INVOCATION`, while `ObjectChangedPayloadRepr` corresponds to events whose event type is any of `OBJECT_CREATED`, `OBJECT_UPDATED` or `OBJECT_DELETED`.

 * publisher

   This module defines a class to act as a JPA endpoint acting as a producer (ie polling for events from the SQL Server `PUBLISHEDEVENT` table).
 The JPA entity is also called `PublishedEvent`.

-  The module also provides the Camel `DataFormat` classes to convert into the canonical formats defined in the `bus` module.
+  The module also provides `IsisPubSubCanonicalizer` - a Camel processor that converts the `PublishedEvent` into an message on the Camel pipeline whose headers correspond to the properties of the `PublishedEvent`.
+The body is an instance of either `ActionInvocationPayloadRepr` or `ObjectChangedPayloadRepr` (as defined by the bus module), corresponding to the JSON taken from the `PublishedEvent`'s `serializedForm` property.

 * soapsubscriber